-What we see in the Universe, is only 4% of the total existing mass and energy.
-Two new studies attempt to shed light on the remaining 96%, the mysterious dark matter and even more mysterious dark energy.
+What we see in the Universe is only 4% of the total existing mass and energy.
+Two new studies attempt to shed light on the dark side of the universe, i.e. the remaining 96%, which consists of the mysterious dark matter and even more mysterious dark energy.

 But if the dark matter appeared suddenly, the distance separating the galaxies before its appearance was much smaller than in the case that the dark energy would always exist.

-To find out whether it was true an international research team examined galaxies at large distances, of billions light years from the Earth.
+To find out whether it was true, an international research team examined galaxies at large distances, of billions of light-years from the Earth.
 Essentially, looking at these galaxies is like looking at the distant past.

 The survey was based on observations of 250,000 galaxies, but many more measurements are required for confirmation or refutation of the theory.

 The results were presented at the National Astronomy Conference held last week in Manchester.

 The dark side of the universe and dwarf galaxies orbiting the Milky Way

 The second study, published in Physical Review Letters, examined ten of the more than 20 dwarf galaxies that orbit the Milky Way.
 Previous measurements had shown that within the galaxies, there were large quantities of dark matter.

 The dark matter represents 23% of the mass-energy of the Universe, i.e. five times more than normal matter.
 It is believed to consist of unknown fundamental particles, which do not emit or refract light, neither interact with normal matter.

 Many physicists believe that the key ingredient is the WIMP (weakly interacting massive particles), whose existence has not been confirmed yet.
 However, theoretically, some WIMP annihilate each other when they meet and emit gamma-ray flashes, which would be easy to record by the dwarf galaxy satellites.